Harriman, New York: Woodbury Common Premium Outlets

 The Woodbury Common Premium Outlets is a major tourist attraction in New York.
-This is a shopping center located in Central Valley, New York which is only 5 minutes from Harriman when traveling north on route 17.
+This is a shopping center located in Central Valley, New York, which is only 5 minutes from Harriman when traveling north on Route 17.
 The outlet opened in 1985, expanded 8 years later, and again in 1998.
 The center has 220 stores covering over 800,000 square feet of land and is one of the largest outlet centers in the world.
-Because of the immense size, there are different sections that are arranged by colors to make it easier for the public to find the store they are looking for.
-On the weekend there is a trolley service that is available to transport shoppers around the center and from the parking lots.
+Because of the immense size, different sections are arranged by color to make it easier for the public to find the store they are looking for.
+On the weekend, there is a trolley service that is available to transport shoppers around the center and from the parking lots.

 Woodbury Common is a major attraction for foreign tourists visiting the area.
-The most common tourists are Japanese because the outlet has cheaper prices than if the people were to get the same item in the country.
+The most common tourists are Japanese because the outlet has cheaper prices than if the people were to get the same item in their country.
 Some stores claim that 40-50% of the profit they make comes from Japanese tourists.
 There are shuttle buses from New York City that make the trip to the commons.
 This outlet goes down in history as one of the most popular centers for tourism in the United States.

-The Harriman Engine Company is a volunteer fire company that serves the village of Harriman and parts of the town of Monroe.
-It was established in 1928 when there was a need in the community for fire protection.

 Transportation

 The New York State Thruway (I-87) runs along the eastern perimeter of Harriman.
 New York State Route 17 also serves the village.
-The business route, New York State Route 17M runs through the main village core.
+The business route, New York State Route 17M, runs through the main village core.
 US Route 6 runs along the northern perimeter of Harriman.

+Harriman is served by Transit Orange, a bus service in Orange County, New York.
+They provide a Dial-A-Ride bus service along with The Main Line, which runs daily and follows the path of the Erie Railroad from Woodbury Commons to Middletown, making a stop in Harriman.

 Harriman station on the Metro-North Railroad's commuter rail Port Jervis Line is to the southeast, off Route 17.
 An older stop on Grove Street in the village downtown served the Erie Railroad main line until 1983.